Engagements - Ship the enterprise checklist: SSO, RBAC, audit logs, data export

 - How long does the enterprise checklist take?

 - Most builds land in six to ten weeks, depending on how many items the checklist has and how deep the SSO and RBAC requirements run.
-It's on the flat monthly subscription — from $6,900/month — so you pay for the active weeks, not a fixed total, and can reprioritize as deals shift.
+It's on the flat monthly subscription — with multiple plans available — so you pay for the active weeks, not a fixed total, and can reprioritize as deals shift.

 Got a project?
 Let's ship it.